 YPF Holdings Inc. also has a noncontributory supplemental retirement plan for executive officers and other selected key employees.
 Other postretirement and postemployment benefits are recorded as claims are incurred.

-As of June 30, 2008, the unrecognized actuarial losses amount to 20 and are associated with one pension plan and other post employment benefits effective as of that date.
+As of September 30, 2008, the unrecognized actuarial losses amount to 20 and are associated with one pension plan and other postretirement and postemployment benefits effective as of that date.

 Recognition of revenues and costs of construction activities